 Quality: Points given by a recruit's presence in the commonly known ratings agencies and their star ratings (if any).
 Four ratings websites are used, 247sports, Rivals, Scout, and ESPN.
 All four are distinct and use different, mysterious methods to come up with their own ratings, the key here being distinct.
 More stars are better, and multiple agencies awarding stars mean more Quality points.

 Class Size: The larger an incoming class, the more points this generates.
 A recruiting class of 18 is considered enough to replace the considered "minimum" football roster size of 72.
 Anything less, and fielding a team is a challenge.
-Two points are awarded for having an incoming class of 18, plus 1 additional point for every four recruits after than.
+Two points are awarded for having an incoming class of 18, plus 1 additional point for up to every three recruits after that.

 Distribution: The more positions covered by the class, the more Distribution points a class will get.
 Every year, a broad number of positions will almost certainly need to be replenished.
 One point if awarded for each position "covered", up to a maximum of 9.
 (Fullbacks are counted as running backs, and long snappers and "athletes" don't count here.)